 Q: Please, tell us a bit about yourself.

-Hello, my name is Blanka and I am a feltmaker living in a small town at the foot of Beskid Mountains on the south of Poland.
-I design and create felt jewelry, accessories and bags for women as well as cute home decor items.
+Hello, my name is Blanka and I am a feltmaker living in a small town at the foot of the Beskid Mountains in the south of Poland.
+I design and create felt jewelry, accessories and bags for women as well as cute decorations for home.
 I have a husband, who is the greatest fan of my works and my biggest support.
-We both love peace and the touch of nature that surrounds us.
+We both love quiet and the touch of nature that surrounds us.

 Q: How did you discover that you have creative tendencies?

-Since my childhood I have been always very creative.
+I have been very creative since my childhood.
 I liked to paint, draw and create my own toys and jewelry.
-I often spent my free time on learning new art techniques or attending art classes, workshops and handicraft courses.
+This is why I often spent my free time on learning new art techniques or attending art classes, workshops and handicraft courses.
 I used to try various materials – animal fibers, natural fabrics, beads and others.
 Over time my hobby turned into a full-time job.
-I have been running my own business as a feltmaker since 2014.
+I run my own business as a feltmaker since 2014.

 Q: Where do you find your inspiration?

 Everything can inspire me.
-A unique colour, unusual shape or interesting pattern can be my Muses.
-Friends often ask me, where do my ideas come from, but I usually do not know what to say.
-It happens by itself and is just like frost painting images on a window.
-When I take a step back and look at what I have made, it seems that most of it comes from nature and multinational folklore.
+A unique color, an unusual shape or an interesting pattern can be my Muse.
+My friends often ask me where my ideas come from, but I usually do not know what to say.
+They appear unnoticed just like frost patterns on windows.
+When I take a step back and look at what I have made, it seems to me that most of it comes from nature and multinational folklore.

-What can be more red than a poppy flower, more striped than a zebra or more mesmerizing than a peacock’s feather?
+What can be redder than a poppy flower, more striped than a zebra or more mesmerizing than a peacock’s feather?
 Although I know there are many authorities in the field of design, I also realize that everything has already been invented.
-So, the only way for an artist is to take an inspiration directly from nature and from his or her own heart.
-And – as the heart is different in each of us – everyone can express their own personality.
-I hope my customers love mine.
+So, the only way for an artist is to filter the inspiration through his or her own heart.
+In effect – as each of us has a different heart – we are able to create something new and express our own personality.

 Q: How did you come up with the ideas for the products in your shop?